Counter-terror scheme failures are endangering public, warns ex-adviser

 “And I think as a result the public is at risk”.

+The Government claims thirty of the 34 recommendations made by Sir William have already been delivered, while “progress has been made against each of the remaining recommendations”.

-The Government “should pay much more attention to the Hamas support network”, he added.
+The Government “should pay much more attention to the Hamas support network”, he continued.

 “There are unfortunately quite a lot of Hamas sympathisers and some operatives in this country … Prevent and the police should have been working much harder against those Hamas people in this country.